 Self pollinating crops are generally the easiest to save seed from.
 They require less isolation from other varieties, no hand pollination and seeds may be saved from just a few plants.

-Cross pollinating species thrive with greater diversity, and their seeds must be saved from many more plants for the population to remain healthy.
+Cross pollinating species such as corn, thrive with greater diversity, and their seeds must be saved from many more plants for the population to remain healthy.
 They also depend on pollination so providing an environment for pollinators, hand pollination or control of exposure to pollinators needs to be observed.
 Spacing and timing can help to manage cross pollination issues.

 The selection of seed is the important step in our co-evolution.
 Seeds over time have been known to change form according to the preference of their farmers..
 Selection is based on taste, nutrition, storage capacity, density, starchiness, colour, disease resistance, length of growth cycle, length of growing cycle, drought resilience and suitability with other plants.
 Selection is also based on the look of healthy seed.
 A favourite thing is seeing the glossiness of fat kamokamo seeds, from a freshly chopped up kamokamo to be savoured in the next meal.
 The beautiful orange colour that the kamokamo turns when ready for storage which can last well past winter in Te Tai Tokerau.

-When gathering ruruhau seed we shake the seed pods after they are fully dry.
+When gathering ruruhou seed we shake the seed pods after they are fully dry.
 Soon enough the container fills and we can see a range of seed size and colour.
 We naturally see we can scatter sow them all and understand that their diversity is strength.

 Saving seed means growing the plants to full maturity before harvesting.
 For most this means leaving them in the field to dry - gourds, puha, kokihi.
 Some crops require after-ripening (taewa, kamokamo, kumara) or fermentation (wet seeds such as melons, tomatoes).
 In Aotearoa many of our wild tropical forest species seeds lose their integrity when they dry.
 This is all taken into consideration when planning what you would like to grow.